 Dear Miss Marina Walker,

 About your email, I regret to inform you that I won’t be able to help you regarding the report on the new software.
-I am very busy this week and I have to finish many backward tasks but I suggest asking Peter Brown.
+I am very busy this week and I have to finish many BACKLOG tasks but I suggest asking Peter Brown.
 Although he has recently been hired, he knows his job very well.
-He has much more experience than everyone else in our team about web-application since he works in this sector from 10 years.
+He has much more experience than everyone else in our team about web-application since he HAS WORKED in this sector FOR 10 years.

 Feel free to contact me if you have any problem.